peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* Whether this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value.
-Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 64-bit floating point number.
+* <code>true</code> if this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value, or if this is a not-a-number value, even if the value's diagnostic information can't fit in a 64-bit floating point number; otherwise, <code>false</code>.

 ### CanFitInInt32
-    public boolean CanFitInInt32()
+    @Deprecated public boolean CanFitInInt32() Deprecated.
-Returns whether this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31.
+Instead, use CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &amp;&amp;cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.

 **Returns:**